gagebenne/pydexcom/README.md

 The Dexcom Share API understandably reports limited information during account validation.
 If anything is incorrect, the API simply reports back invalid password ( `pydexcom.errors.AccountErrorEnum` ).
 However, there could be many reasons you are getting this error:

+**1. Ensure your credentials are valid.**

+Validate your Dexcom account credentials by logging on to the Dexcom Account Management website for your region:

+For users in the United States: [uam1.dexcom.com](https://uam1.dexcom.com).
+For users outside of the United States: [uam2.dexcom.com](https://uam2.dexcom.com).
+For users in the Asia-Pacific: [uam.dexcom.jp](https://uam.dexcom.jp).

-1. Use the correct Dexcom Share API instance.
+**2. Use the correct Dexcom Share API endpoint.**

+For users in the United States: use the default, or set `region="us"` when initializing `Dexcom`.
-If you are located outside of the United States, be sure to set `ous=True` when initializing `Dexcom` .
+For users outside of the United States: be sure to set `region="ous"` when initializing `Dexcom` .
+For users in the Asia-Pacific: be sure to set `region="apac"` when initializing `Dexcom`.

+**3. Ensure your username is correctly formatted.**

+Format phone numbers with a `+`, your country code, then your phone number.
+For example, a US phone number of `(123)-456-7890` would be supplied as a `username="+11234567890"`.

-2. Use your Dexcom Share credentials, not the follower's credentials.
+**4. Use _your_ Dexcom Share credentials, not the _follower's_ credentials.**

 Use the same credentials used to login to the Dexcom mobile application publishing the glucose readings.

-3. Ensure you have at least one follower on Dexcom Share.
+**5. Ensure you have at least one follower on Dexcom Share.**

 The Dexcom Share service requires setup of at least one follower to enable the service, as does this package.

-4. Check whether your account credentials involve usernames or emails.

-There are two account types the Dexcom Share API uses: legacy username-based accounts, and newer email-based accounts.
-Be sure to use the correct authentication method.

-5. Use alpha-numeric passwords.

-Some individuals have had problems with connecting when their Dexcom Share passwords are entirely numeric.
-If you have connection issues, try changing your password to something with a mix of numbers and letters.
+**6. Try using your account ID.**

+You can find your account ID by logging in to Dexcom Account Management website for your region.
+After logging in, note the UUID in the URL -- this is your account ID.

+Format account IDs (UUIDs) with hyphens.
+For example, an account ID of `1234567890abcdef1234567890abcdef` found in the URL after logging in would be supplied as `account_id="12345678-90ab-cdef-1234-567890abcdef"`.

-7. Report it!
+**7. Report it!**

 The Dexcom Share API sometimes changes.
 If you believe there is an issue with `pydexcom` , feel free to [create an issue](https://github.com/gagebenne/pydexcom/issues/new) if one has not been created yet already.

 ## Why not use the official Dexcom Developer API?

 The official Dexcom API is a great tool to view trends, statistics, and day-by-day data, but is not suitable for real time fetching of glucose readings as it is a retrospective API.

+## Can I use the Dexcom Stelo with this package?

+No, the Dexcom Stelo isn't compatible with the Dexcom Share service, so this package can't retrieve its readings.

 ## How can I let you know of suggestions or issues?